Google Ads Management For Small Businesses - PPC Guide

 With manual payments, you’ll prepay a set amount and once that amount runs out, the ads will stop until you add more funds.
 Click the gray “Continue” button.

-- On the next page, read the terms and conditions for Google Adwords.
+On the next page, read the terms and conditions for Google Ads.
 If you’re okay with them, check the small box that says you have read and agree, and then click on the “Submit and Activate My Account” button.

 If you chose manual payments, you’ll need to make a manual payment before your ads run.
 Click on the gray button that comes up on the confirmation page that says, “Make a Payment” and submit your choice of payment and the amount of funds you want to add.
 You can pay with a credit card or from a bank account.
 To add more money later, simply click on the “Billing” tab and on “Make a Payment.”